-The primary purpose of an anti-reflective treatment for prescription eyewear lenses—sometimes called AR—is to allow more light to pass through them.
-This reduces reflections on the lens to make them less noticeable, reduces glare, increases your eye comfort while you use digital screens, and helps prevent eye fatigue.
+The primary purpose of an anti-reflective (AR) treatment for prescription eyewear lenses is to allow more light to pass through the lens and therefore reduce glare.
+The coating reduces reflections on the lens to reduce distractions and allow you to see more of what’s ahead of you.
+It also increases your eye comfort while you use digital screens, read, or drive and helps prevent eye fatigue.
 We strongly recommend an anti-reflective treatment for all lenses.

 Premium anti-reflective treatments also include a superhydrophobic coating that repels dust and resists water, oil, and fingerprints so your lenses are easier to clean.
 FramesDirect.com offers premium anti-reflective treatment as part of both the Standard and Premium lens options.